-Each year, the Graduate School offers up to ten Dean’s Fellowships to assist with the recruitment of highly talented applicants to Michigan Tech’s PhD programs.
-Dean’s Fellowships provide partial support for the recipient’s first year in a PhD program.
-The support includes a stipend supplement of $2,000 per academic-year semester (fall and spring) as well as full summer support (stipend plus minimum full-time tuition [one-credit] and fees).
+Each year, the Graduate School would offer up to ten Dean’s Fellowships to assist with the recruitment of highly talented applicants to Michigan Tech’s PhD programs.
+Dean’s Fellowships provided partial support for the recipient’s first year in a PhD program.
+The support included a stipend supplement of $2,000 per academic-year semester (fall and spring) as well as full summer support (stipend plus minimum full-time tuition [one-credit] and fees).

-The primary goal of the Dean’s Fellowship program is to support Michigan Tech's strategic plan goal of being an inclusive and welcoming campus for faculty, students, and staff who bring rich, diverse perspectives to our teaching, learning, and research.
-The Dean’s Fellowship is intended to contribute to the development of a diverse academic community, which includes future faculty and others who will be leaders throughout their professional careers.
+The primary goal of the Dean’s Fellowship program was to support Michigan Tech's strategic plan goal of being an inclusive and welcoming campus for faculty, students, and staff who bring rich, diverse perspectives to our teaching, learning, and research.
+The Dean’s Fellowship was intended to contribute to the development of a diverse academic community, including future faculty and others who will be leaders throughout their professional careers.

 Students are eligible to be nominated for the fellowship if the following conditions have been met at the time of nomination: